 Subject to these limits the Contractor is free to administer the funds within the terms of this Contract without further reference to the Authority.

 4.2 The total amount to be paid by the Authority to the Contractor in any financial year shall not exceed the relevant amount detailed in Section 4 unless the Authority instructs the Authority’s Representative to apply a compounded annual inflationary uplift.
 The Authority shall apply uplifts only after obtaining approval from finance and treasury.

 4.3 The Contractor is responsible for payments to third parties and shall ensure that such payments are made promptly.

 4.4 The Authority reserves the right to recover from the Contractor any sum of money allocated in a specific financial year but not actually spent by the financial year ending 31st March.
 Where reasonably possible such recovery will be by way of set off against future payments.
-In the event of the Authority exercising its right under this Condition 4, a new payment schedule will be issued with the Approved Cost adjusted accordingly.
+In the event of the Authority exercising its right under this Clause 4, a new payment schedule will be issued with the Approved Cost adjusted accordingly.